wello6143/cyandroid/README.md

 Please see [sarchile development board](https://github.com/Weeb-Linux/sarchile/projects/1).

-## Image building
+## Base image

-Beside making scripts for user interaction, we also have pushed a lot of efforts to base image building script to ensure the best quality for sarchile.
+Beside of making scripts for user interaction, we also have pushed a lot of efforts to base image building script to ensure the best quality for sarchile.
+We moved it to  `base-image` branch.

-Simply checkout `base-image` branch.
 It uses GitHub Actions to build images automatically.

 We do know this is a bad practice for a software repository but we don't have much time to think about it yet.